Frequently Asked Questions

 Where is Columbia University located?

 Columbia University is located on the Upper West Side of Manhattan.
 The Morningside Heights campus houses three undergraduate schools—Columbia College, the Fu Foundation School of Engineering and Applied Science and the School of General Studies—as well as graduate and professional schools for arts and sciences, architecture, the arts, business, international affairs, journalism, law and social work.
-The School of Continuing Education is also on the Morningside Heights campus.
+The School of Professional Studies is also on the Morningside Heights campus.

 Columbia University Medical Center, located at 168th Street and Broadway in the Washington Heights neighborhood, encompasses the graduate schools of medicine, dentistry, nursing and public health, as well as the hospital.